RaoufMoussaEmbarek/Doctor-appointment-booking/README.md

 flutter run
 For emulator, the backend runs on local adresse need to change localhost adresse in the baseURL of the api.dart file to your computer local host

-Trade-offs & Limitations (possible improvments)
-No database (in-memory storage only)
-No refresh tokens (re-login on expiration)
-Doctor availability is mocked
-no entry control
-no user profile